Free KCNA Mock Exam Sample Questions

 Container Orchestration

 Q10.
 A baseline requires containers to write only to mounted volumes, not the image filesystem.
-Which SecurityContext setting supports this?
+What is the purpose of the readOnlyRootFilesystem SecurityContext setting in this scenario?

 Reveal answer and explanations

 Incorrect.
-The setting applies to the container root filesystem, not just the /root directory.
+The setting applies to the entire container root filesystem, not just the /root home directory.

-2. B To make the container's root filesystem immutable, allowing only emptyDir volumes to be written
+2. B To make the container's root filesystem read-only, allowing writes only to explicitly mounted writable volumes

-Correct. readOnlyRootFilesystem makes the container root filesystem read-only, forcing writes to explicit writable mounts.
+Correct. readOnlyRootFilesystem makes the container root filesystem read-only, forcing writes to explicitly mounted writable volumes such as an emptyDir or a PersistentVolumeClaim.

 3. C To disable container logging